robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-4-tls-support.md

 `listenSSL` helpfully handles the low-level mechanics of handshakes and decryption for us.
 But in order to do this, it needs to be passed a *TLS certificate*.
 As we will see, TLS certificates are easy enough for us to create, but harder for us to get right.

 Servers use TLS certificates to verify their identity.
-Your phone will refuse to do a TLS handshake with our proxy unless the *Common Name* on our certificate matches the domain that your phone believes it is talking to.
-Our next step will therefore be to generate and use our own TLS certificate, with its Common Name set to the domain of our target app (for now let's stick with `google.com`).
+Your phone will refuse to do a TLS handshake with our proxy unless the *Common Name* on our certificate matches the hostname that your phone believes it is talking to.
+Our next step will therefore be to generate and use our own TLS certificate, with its Common Name set to the hostname of our target app (for now let's stick with `google.com`).

 This might sound strange at first.
 The whole point of TLS is that when a server presents a client with a certificate for `google.com`, the client can be quite certain that it is talking to the real Google and not some dastardly man-in-the-middle.
 I wouldn't describe us as dastardly exactly, but if we can generate a certificate for `google.com` from the comfort of our own home then surely this can't bode well for the security of TLS?

-However, clients like your phone check more than a certificate's domain when verifying its validity.
+However, clients like your phone check more than a certificate's hostname when verifying its validity.
 They also check its "cryptographic signature".
 A cryptographic signature is a seal of approval attached to a certificate by some third party.
 This third party is usually a "Root Certificate Authority" (CA).
 CAs are (hopefully) secure and trustworthy organizations whose job it is to issue and sign TLS certificates.
 It is no exaggeration to say that they are collectively responsible for the integrity of encryption on the internet.
-Before issuing one of its customer with a certificate for a domain, a CA does due diligence to verify that the customer is indeed this domain's real owner.
+Before issuing one of its customer with a certificate for a domain or hostname, a CA does due diligence to verify that the customer is indeed this name's real owner.

-Once the CA is satisfied, it generates a certificate (and private key) for the domain, and appends a cryptographic signature.
+Once the CA is satisfied, it generates a certificate (and private key) for the name, and appends a cryptographic signature.
 This signature encodes a statement of the form "Verisign asserts that this certificate belongs to the true owner of `google.com`".
 The CA creates the signature by using its private key to encrypt the certificate's contents.
 A client can verify that the signature is valid by decrypting the signature using the CA's public key, and confirming that the decrypted text matches the text of the certificate.
-Since the signature could not have been generated without access to the CA's private key - which they hopefully keep extremely secret and secure - it is safe to assume that the CA endorses the contents of the certificate, and that the bearer (or more accurately, the organization in possession of the corresponding private key) is the true owner of the domain.
+Since the signature could not have been generated without access to the CA's private key - which they hopefully keep extremely secret and secure - it is safe to assume that the CA endorses the contents of the certificate, and that the bearer (or more accurately, the organization in possession of the corresponding private key) is the true owner of the domain or hostname.

 Airlines only trust passports signed by countries that they trust (as the people of the no-longer-sovereign nation of Robertopia discovered the hard way).
 In the same way, clients like your phone only trust TLS certificates that have been signed by a CA that they trust.
 Your phone decides which CAs to trust using a hard-coded list of CAs that have been approved by your phone's manufacturer.
 For example, [the list of trusted CAs pre-loaded into iOS11 is available online](https://support.apple.com/en-us/HT208125).